caudena/reth-bsc/MINING.md

 ### Starting Mining

-The mining service automatically starts when the node launches with the PoA payload service configured.
+The mining service automatically starts when the node launches with the PoSA payload service configured.
 It runs in a continuous loop:

 1. Check if authorized to mine
 2. Calculate optimal mining time based on turn